Skip to content

 Phase 4: Coding

-This is the most involved phase. /coding has four steps:
+This is the most involved phase. /coding has four phases:

 Reviews the design proposals against the real codebase.
-This is the v1 differentiator that Digital Innovation Agents never lost.
+This is the core differentiator that Digital Innovation Agents has carried since v1.
 ADRs that conflict with existing patterns are flagged.
-Changes are written back into the source artifacts before implementation begins.
+Changes are written back into the source artifacts (substance) and the backlog rows (state) before implementation begins.
+The drift count goes into METRICS.md.

-• Phase 3a: Task-breakdown guidelines (bite-size tasks, no placeholders)
+• Phase 3b: Task-breakdown guidelines (bite-size tasks, no placeholders, every file path anchored in the wayfinder)

-• Phase 3b: Optional TDD mode (activate with "enable TDD")
+• Phase 3c: Optional TDD mode (activate with "enable TDD")

-• Phase 3c: Debugging protocol if a bug appears (4-phase root-cause process, "architecture alarm" after 3+ failed fixes)
+• Phase 3d: Debugging protocol if a bug appears (4-phase root-cause process, "architecture alarm" after 3+ failed fixes).
+Bugs land as FIX-{ee}-{ff}-{nn} rows in BACKLOG.md plus detail files in _devprocess/requirements/fixes/

 • Phase 4a: Verification gate.
 No completion claims without fresh evidence.
 "Tests pass" requires actual test command output with 0 failures.

-• Phase 4b: Regression test cycle for bug fixes (red-green-red verify)
+• Phase 4b: Regression test cycle for bug fixes (red-green-red verify).
+The FIX detail file gets a ## Regression test section.

 Handoff: "Start /testing now?" -> yes.